tmwlcx/Offbeat/Reference_Texts/political_canvassing_papers.md

 5. Aral, S., & Walker, D. (2012). <u>Identifying Influential and Susceptible Members of Social Networks.</u> Science.
 337(6092), 337-341.
 DOI: 10.1126/science.1215842

 ><b>TL;DR</b>: The authors argue individual susceptibility is a much more powerful peer effect than influence.
 They use a hazard model to illustrate social contagion between different combinations of gender, age group, and other factors.

+6. Rezaei, Mohamamd.
+(2018).
+Real-Time Clustering of Large Geo-Referenced Data for Visualizing on Map.
+Advances in Electrical and Computer Engineering.
+18. 63-74.
+10.4316/AECE.2018.04008.

+<b>TL;DR</b>: A proposed system for scalable visualization of geographic clustering.